heroku/terraform-provider-heroku/website/docs/r/build.html.markdown

 ## Source code layout

-The code contained in the source directory or tarball must follow the layout required by the [buildpack](https://devcenter.heroku.com/articles/buildpacks).
+The code contained in the source directory or tarball must follow the layout required by the [buildpack](https://devcenter.heroku.com/articles/buildpacks) or the `Dockerfile` for [container builds](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml).

+### Building with Buildpacks

+This is the default build process.

 For apps that do not have a buildpack set, the [official Heroku buildpacks](https://devcenter.heroku.com/articles/buildpacks#officially-supported-buildpacks) will be searched until a match is detected and used to compile the app.

 A [`Procfile`](https://devcenter.heroku.com/articles/procfile) may be required to successfully launch the app.
 Some buildpacks provide a default web process, such as [`npm start` for Node.js](https://devcenter.heroku.com/articles/nodejs-support#default-web-process-type).
 Other buildpacks may require a `Procfile`, like for a [pure Ruby app](https://devcenter.heroku.com/articles/ruby-support#ruby-applications-process-types).

+### Building with Docker

+To use container builds, set the parent `heroku_app` resource's `stack = "container"`

+A [`heroku.yml` manifest](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml#heroku-yml-overview) file is required to declare which `Dockerfile` to build for each process.
+Be careful not to create conflicting configuration between `heroku.yml` and Terraform, such as addons or config vars.

 ## Source URLs
 A `source.url` may point to any `https://` URL that responds to a `GET` with a tarball source code.
 When running `terraform apply`, the source code will only be fetched once for a successful build.
 Change the URL to force a new resource.